Quantum Error Mitigation by Pauli Check Sandwiching: Introduction

 In Theorem \ref{thm:MultilayerUnitFidelity}, we prove that in a restricted scenario where the noise does not affect the checks (see Figs. \ref{fig:multilayerNoisy} and \ref{fig:multilayerNoisyConjError}) there exist checks such that the postselected state is noiseless and the fidelity reaches unity.
 We provide an example of a randomly generated Clifford circuit with added checks that saturates this fidelity bound.

-We also investigate the performance of the scheme with numerical simulations on $1,850$ (unmitigated) randomly generated five- and ten-qubit circuits composed of Clifford + arbitrary diagonal unitary gates.
+We also investigate the performance of the scheme with numerical simulations in a more realistic setting where the checks are also noisy.
+The numerical simulations consist of $1,850$ (unmitigated) randomly generated five- and ten-qubit circuits composed of Clifford + arbitrary diagonal unitary gates.
 Our technique shows an average fidelity gain of 34 percentage points for random input circuits consisting of $40$ CNOTs with six layers of (noisy) checks; see Figs. \ref{fig:5qubits_allCNOTs_Layers6_rz5}a and \ref{fig:5qubits_allCNOTs_Layers6_rz5}b.
 The increase in fidelity comes at a cost of a lower probability of postselecting on the ancillas' measurement outcomes.
 We also provide Clifford simulations that give intuition that this technique will perform well for deep circuits.

 This paper is organized as follows.
 In Section \ref{sec:background} we review relevant background and provide definitions that are used in the paper.
 In Section \ref{subsec:SingleLayer} we provide the single-layer protocol.
 In Section \ref{subsec:postSelectedState} we describe the theoretical foundation of the technique.
 In Section \ref{subsec:MultilayerScheme} we provide the full multilayer scheme.
-In Section \ref{subsec:UpperBounds} we prove Theorem \ref{thm:MultilayerUnitFidelity} and provide bounds on the number layers required to reach unit fidelity for the restricted scenario where the noise does not affect the checks.
+In Section \ref{subsec:UpperBounds} we prove Theorem \ref{thm:MultilayerUnitFidelity} and provide bounds on the number of layers required to reach unit fidelity for the restricted scenario where the noise does not affect the checks.
 In Section \ref{subsec:generalErrors} we discuss how our results apply in general settings.
 In Section \ref{subsec:FindingChecks} we introduce techniques for finding checks quickly by using a precalculated table of commutation rules that eliminates the need to perform matrix multiplication.
 In Section \ref{subsec:NumericalResults} we give the results of our numerical simulations.
 In Section \ref{subsec:conclusions} we discuss our results and possible areas for future work.